 There are 3 simple rules to judge logo design concepts:

-All of the above non profit logos are great examples of what professional logo is, and if you were to judge them against these criteria – they’ll surely do well.
+All of the above non profit logos are great examples of what professional logo is.